 Patch damaged areas of geogrid.
-Place a patch that overlaps the damaged area by 36 inches on all sides.
+Place a patch that overlaps all sides of the damaged area by 36 inches.
 Mechanically tie the patch to the underlying grid.

-Place the first lift of material over geogrid installed on subgrade to a depth of 10 inches of loose material.
-Place the first lift of material over geogrid installed on base to a depth of 6 inches of loose material.
+Place the first lift of material over geogrid to a depth of 8 inches of loose material.
 Use low ground pressure equipment to spread the initial lift of material.
 If rutting occurs, fill the ruts with additional material before placing the subsequent lift.
-Do not blade out ruts.
+Blading out ruts is not an allowable method of rut removal.
 Do not turn construction equipment on the first layer of material.